percona/k8spsmdb-docs/docs/users.md

   password: mypassword
 ```

-The Operator tracks password changes in the Sectet object, and updates the user password in the database, when needed.
+The Operator tracks password changes in the Sectet object, and updates the user password in the database.
 This applies to the manually created users as well: if a user was created manually in the database before creating user via Custom Resource, the existing user is updated.
 But manual password updates in the database are not tracked: the Operator doesn't overwrite changed passwords with the old ones from the users Secret.

 ### Create users manually